Alien Non-Interference Clause

-- TOS' "The Paradise Syndrome" indicated that the Starfleet of the time disagreed.
+- TOS' "The Paradise Syndrome" indicated that the Starfleet of the time disagreed - the Enterprise's mission is to prevent an extinction-event asteroid strike (but still without revealing themselves to the natives).
 Evidently Starfleet re-interpreted the Prime Directive to no longer be a shield for less developed cultures but rather a dogma at some point between TOS and TNG.

 - In the TNG episode "Symbiosis", the Ornarans are suffering from a fatal disease and are dependent on medicine provided by the Brekkians, but this has lead to the Ornaran society falling apart, while the Brekkians have become so wealthy from the profits that they have centered their entire society on exploiting the Ornarans.
 It doesn't take long for Dr. Crusher to realize the disease was cured ages ago, and that they were suffering from the withdrawal symptoms; she wants to put an end to this, but Capt.
 Picard points to the Prime Directive, saying they cannot interfere.
 Picard then points out they can't interfere to maintain the status quo either.
 The Ornaran ships were no longer able to make supply runs for the medicine, and they wanted the Enterprise's help in repairing their fleet; by refusing, the Ornarans would have to face the withdrawal and hopefully get over it on their own.

 - A Star Trek: Enterprise episode involves the Enterprise finding a pre-warp race that is dying from species-wide genetic disorder.
 They have met other warp-capable cultures (the Ferengi were one of them), were unable (or unwilling) to help them either with the cure or with achieving warp flight.
 Phlox manages to find the cure but in the process discovers that there is another sentient race living on the same world who are being deliberately kept down by the dying race.
 He argues to Archer that evolution is killing off one race to raise another (try not to head-desk at that).
 While Archer initially dismisses Phlox's concerns and prepares to hand them the cure, he eventually agrees that it's not up to him to play God.
-Mind you, this is before the Prime Directive.
+Mind you, this is before the Prime Directive, which he lampshades by commenting that maybe someday they'll come up with one to tell captains like him what to do in these situations.
 He also refuses to give them warp technology, but only because it would be irresponsible to give it to someone with no experience handling Anti Matter.
 Basically, the episode canonizes the Prime Directive and everyone who invokes it as Head-in-the-Sand Management.

 - A few other ENT episodes involve them finding primitive cultures and exploring them without interference.
 On one of them they stop a group of off-planet criminals who are poisoning the local water supply.
 On another, a thief steals a communicator from a member of the (disguised) landing party, forcing them to come back to retrieve it, only to be captured by the local State Sec suspecting them of being spies for their enemies.
 Human technology and various biological differences baffle the captors, but Reed manages to convince them that they're Super Soldiers genetically-engineered by their rivals.
 They manage to escape with the communicator, only for Archer to grimly point out that they have already interfered in local affairs.
 Now they think that their enemies are growing an army of Super Soldiers with advanced weapons.